amirhnajafiz/acpi-exporter/README.md

-# acpi-exporter
+# ACPI Exporter

-Cloud native Prometheus exporter for exporting Advanced Configuration and Power Interface metrics
+Cloud native Prometheus exporter for exporting Advanced Configuration and Power Interface metrics of nodes, specifically in a Kubernetes cluster.